Northwell Greenwich Village Hospital: History

 The building was originally built in 1964, and was called the Joseph Curran Building.

 It was sold in 1974 and became the Edward and Theresa O'Toole Medical Services Building, part of Saint Vincent's Hospital.
 In 2008, Saint Vincent's Hospital received permission to demolish the building, despite its historic significance, and construct a new hospital tower that would replace its old main building a block away.
 However, this did not actually occur.

 Saint Vincent's Hospital abruptly closed in 2010, and that year the O'Toole Building was taken over by Lenox Hill Hospital.
 Lenox Hill Hospital later that year became part of North Shore-LIJ Health System, now named Northwell Health.
-It was renovated into a 24-hour emergency care facility called the Phyllis and William Mack Pavilion, and reopened in 2014.
+It was renovated into a 24-hour emergency care facility known as the Phyllis and William Mack Pavilion, and reopened in 2014 as Lenox Hill HealthPlex.
 The renovation architect was Perkins Eastman.
 A challenge during the renovation was to adapt the traditional orthogonal layout of an emergency room to the circular footprint of the ground floor.

+In 2015, Lenox Hill HealthPlex was renamed Lenox Health Greenwich Village.

+In 2025, Northwell Health announced a $32 million expansion that added nearly 16,000 square feet of hospital space, including an eight-bed medical surgical unit and a cardiac catheterization lab.
+As part of the expansion, the facility was renamed from Lenox Health Greenwich Village to Northwell Greenwich Village Hospital.